We have numerous active ministries at Saint Cecilia. Are you looking to get involved? We have a place for you!

 Advent Giving Tree

-The annual Advent Giving Tree invites parishioners to celebrate the season of Advent by providing Christmas gifts to men, women, and children in need.
+The annual Advent Giving Tree invites parishioners to celebrate the season of Advent by providing Christmas gifts to our neighbors in need.
 The Advent Giving Tree, adorned with gift tags describing the individual gifts hoped for, is placed in the narthex on the First Sunday of Advent.
-Help is needed to prepare tags, assemble and decorate the tree, and sort gifts as they arrive.
-Drivers are also often needed to deliver the gifts.
+Each year, we need help with preparing the tags, assembling and decorating the tree, sorting the gifts as they arrive, and delivering the gifts.

-Our parish altar servers are children (grade 3 and above) and adults who assist the celebrant in the Sunday celebration of the liturgy, as well as on holy days.
-Altar servers carry the processional cross and candles, they hold the Missal for the celebrant, they prepare the altar for the Liturgy of the Eucharist, and they help receive the gifts of bread and wine.
-Altar servers must be able to take direction, they should be able to anticipate what needs to happen during the liturgy, and they need to be able to act in a dignified manner.
+Our parish altar servers are children (third grade and older) and adults who assist the celebrant in the Sunday celebration of the liturgy, as well as on holy days.
+Altar servers carry the processional cross and candles, hold the Missal for the celebrant, prepare the altar for the Liturgy of the Eucharist, and help receive the gifts of bread and wine.
+Altar servers must be able to take direction, anticipate what needs to happen during the liturgy, and act in a dignified manner.

 The Beyond Boston Ministry was begun with an eye toward the global community.
 God’s love transcends nations, cultures, religions, and peoples.
 By recognizing the dignity and worth of all, we join our international partners through friendship and cooperative efforts to begin the important, vital work of long-term caring for humanity, the environment, and sharing resources.

-Red Cloud Indian School—The mission of Red Cloud Indian School, a Catholic institution administered by the Jesuits and the Lakota people, is to develop and grow through an education of the mind and spirit that promotes Lakota and Catholic values.
+Red Cloud Indian School — Red Cloud Indian School is a Catholic Institution administered by the Jesuits and the Lakȟóta people, dedicated to growing as a vibrant Church and developing through education of the mind and spirit.

 In the winter of 2013, the Parish Pastoral Council resolved to make expanded pastoral care one of the three cornerstones of their strategic plan.
 This goal was tied to the awareness of the growing number of isolated, aging, and homebound members of the parish in need of consistent pastoral support and compassionate advocacy.